-The following article on things to do in Mirissa is a guest post by Rachita Saxena
+The following article on things to do in Mirissa is authored by Rachita Saxena

 A small Southern beach town which is filled with gorgeous views, Mirissa is a haven for anyone who is looking for some quiet beach time in Sri Lanka.